 Full studentships starting September 2020 are available to eligible UK and EU resident students.
-A limited number of studentship may be available to international students.
 For more information on these studentships and eligibility, visit the GW4+ website or contact the Doctoral Training Partnership administrator.

 Further information on funding for prospective UK, EU and international postgraduate students.